Professor Denis Fischbacher-Smith

-- Visiting Professor of Risk Management (Crichton Institute)
+- Visiting Professor of Risk Management (School of Interdisciplinary Studies)

-Professor Fischbacher-Smith’s work has been concerned with issues of risk management, business continuity and resilience and this has been carried out over a 25 year period.
+Professor Fischbacher-Smith’s work has been concerned with issues of risk management, business continuity and resilience and this has been carried out over a 30-year period.
 His early work was concerned with the evacuation of urban areas due to extreme events – an interest he maintains to this day.
-He has also undertaken research on the training and performance of crisis management teams, the production of emergency/contingency plans (and their limitations), and the processes by which vulnerability can be generated within organisations and urban ‘space’.
+He has also undertaken research on the training and performance of crisis management teams, the production of emergency/contingency plans (and their limitations), the processes by which vulnerability can be generated within organisations and the role of external and internal threat actors in organisational security.
 He has published widely in the area of crisis management and has been a regular consultant to a number of ‘Blue chip’ companies as well as local authorities, the emergency services, and Government.
 He has been an adviser to the Government of Lesotho (in Southern Africa) on crisis preparedness, the UK’s Department of Health around issues of adverse events in health care, he was a tutor on the senior command course for the UK’s Prison Service, has been a regular speaker at the Emergency Planning College, and he has also worked with a number of regulatory bodies in the UK and Europe.